Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

-On Monday, Lourdes Gurriel Jr. (coming off going 2-for-4) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Karl Kauffmann.
-First pitch is at 4:10 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (hitting .341 in his past 10 games, with three doubles, a triple, two home runs and four RBI), battle starting pitcher Kyle Freeland and the Colorado Rockies at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent appearance, he strung together two hits (going 2-for-4) against the Red Sox.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a home run and an RBI) against the Rockies.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rockies